 Is Freed AI HIPAA compliant?

 Yes.
 Freed AI is HIPAA compliant and provides a Business Associate Agreement (BAA) to covered entities.
-The platform encrypts data in transit and at rest and maintains security practices consistent with healthcare industry standards.
+The platform is also SOC 2 Type II certified and HITECH-compliant.
+Data is encrypted in transit and at rest, and Freed AI states that patient recordings are not stored.
 As with any clinical AI tool, HIPAA compliance is a shared responsibility — your practice must also ensure proper access controls, staff training, and configuration.

 How much does Freed AI cost?